-E. Responsibility of Supervisors and Others in Positions of Authority role.
+E. Responsibility of Supervisors and Others in Positions of Authority

+No individual who is in a position of authority over another, either in the employment or educational context, has the authority to discriminate against, harass, or engage in acts of sexual misconduct by virtue of his, her, or their role.
 The University does not in any way, expressly or impliedly; condone discrimination, harassment, and/or sexual misconduct, including sexual assault, dating violence, domestic violence, or stalking, by any employee or person in a position of authority, including an administrator, or a supervisor.
 Furthermore, a supervisor, administrator, or person in a position of authority who does not appropriately handle reports or incidents of discrimination, harassment, and/or sexual misconduct or who does not report incidents about which they become aware to the Title IX Coordinator may be subject to disciplinary action.
-All members of the University community including students, contract vendors, trustees, employees, and others should report any discrimination, harassment, and/or sexual misconduct that they experience and/or observe to the Title IX Coordinator.
+All members of the University community including students, contract vendors, trustees, employees, and others should report any discrimination, harassment, and/or sexual misconduct that they experience and/or observe to the Title IX

+Coordinator.
 No UNE community member should assume that an official of the University of New England knows about any particular situation of concern involving discrimination, harassment, or sexual misconduct.
 All incidents must be reported to the Title IX Coordinator.